-- 1. Recognition of the importance and value of Schools of the Air and schools of distance education with geographically isolated student enrolments being based in and part of their respective rural and remote communities. - 2.
+- 1. Recognition of the importance and value of Schools of the Air and Schools of Distance Education with geographically isolated student enrolments being based in and part of their respective rural and remote communities. - 2.
 Support mechanisms are in place which assist in reduction of costs associated with educating rural and remote students to access distance education. - 3.
 Provision of a nationally accredited distance education course for distance education tutors. - 4.
 Experience gained as a distance education tutor is acknowledged as Recognition of Prior Learning. - 5.
 Distance education tutors are paid a government allowance in recognition of the essential work they perform. - 6.
 That schools of distance education are not overlooked in initiatives made available to mainstream schools. - 7.
 A distance education skills component is available in teacher training courses. - 8.
 Schools of distance education provide pre-service courses for new staff. - 9.
 Provision of home visits by suitably qualified personnel to support students and distance education tutors. - 10.
 Mobile diagnostic and service support units be available to test students in consultation with respective teachers. - 11.
 Regular face-to-face activities be conducted by schools of distance education. - 12.
 A free call phone number for students studying by distance education be provided to enable access to teachers. - 13.
-Fast, reliable and affordable two-way voice and data communication be available for all students. - 14.
-Technology to enhance rather than replace face-to-face interaction for students, teachers, parents and distance education tutors.
+Fast, reliable and affordable two-way voice and data communication be available for all students.

-- 15. A hard copy of distance education material be made available to families on request at no additional cost. - 16.
+- 14. Technology to enhance rather than replace face-to-face interaction for students, teachers, parents and distance education tutors. - 15.
+A hard copy of distance education material be made available to families on request at no additional - 16.
 Financial support be available to families to assist with providing required communication equipment for distance education lessons. - 17.
 Universal Service Guarantee (Postal) to ensure distance education material is delivered as a letter delivery service, regardless of a person's place of residence or mode of delivery. - 18.
 Provision of subsidised travel cost for mail collection where no regular mail service exists. - 19.
 Provision of a nationally accredited pre-employment security screening program for those choosing to work with children. - 20.
 Support for volunteer educator programs for geographically isolated students. - 21.
-Commonwealth school funding models support geographically isolated students regardless of where they are educated.
+Commonwealth school funding models support geographically isolated students regardless of where they are educated. - 22.
+Schools of Distance Education must have adequate resources, qualified staff and suitable polices to cater for rural and remote students with a disability. - 23.
+Supervisors in rural and remote distance education classrooms are eligible to be employed under the In-Home Care Program.